tanvirnwu/Removing-Symbols-Variables-and-Comment-from-Codes-using-CPP/README.md

 **3. Comment Filter:** Filters out single-line (//) and multi-line (/* */) comments from C++ source files, creating a clean version of the source code without comments.

 **4. Preprocessor Directive and Bracket Notation Analyzer:** Analyzes C++ source files to copy lines that start with a preprocessor directive # and end with a closing bracket > directly to the output file, showcasing the ability to identify specific patterns within the source code.

+PLease feel free to contact me for any feedback or suggestions.
+Thank you.